skypager/skypager/README.md

 ## Build-time and Runtime modules

-Modules like [@skypager/cli](src/devtools/cli) provide you with commands that can be used to in the build / run / publish / deploy phases of your JavaScript projects.
+Modules like [@skypager/cli](src/devtools/cli) provide you with commands that can be used in the build / run / publish / deploy phases of your JavaScript projects.

 [@skypager/cli](src/devtools/cli) is a script runner that will